livingdocsIO/documentation/reference-docs/common-designs/design_config.md

 ## config.json

 The config.json defines the design configuration.
-You can specifiy through the design configuration what options are available and how components behave when editing in the Livingdocs editor.
+You can specify through the design configuration what options are available and how components behave when editing in the Livingdocs editor.

 Basic Information: